iKettles/framer-esm-utils/readme.md

 ## Gotchas

-- **Private code**: you should keep your source private, but not your built code.
+**Private code**: you should keep your source private, but not your built code.
 Make sure to enable `minify` in the `esmbuild.js` script to minify your code.

+**Import maps**: once you start doing more advanced imports, you'll likely want to rely on an [import map](https://github.com/WICG/import-maps) set up, which is fully suported in Framer.